The Stability of Boolean Networks with Generalized Canalizing Rules: Preliminary Definitions and Previous Results

 where $j(i,1), j(i,2),..., j(i, K^{in}_i)$ denote the indices of the $K^{in}_i$ nodes that input to node $i$, and we denote this set of nodes by $\kset = \{j(i,k)| k=1,2,..,K^{in}_i\}$.
-(In the following discussion, $k$, which is between 1 and $K_i^{in}$, is used to label an input to node $i$, or, equivalently an argument of $f_i$; $j$, which is between 1 and $N$, refers to the network index of the node corresponding to input $k$; $k(i,j)$ and $j(i,k)$ are used to switch between them.
-Similarly, $\sigma_j$ is the state of node $j$, and $s_k$ is the $k$-th input to $f_i$.)
+[In the following discussion, $k$, which is between 1 and $K_i^{in}$, is used to label an input to node $i$, or, equivalently an argument of $f_i$; $j$, which is between 1 and $N$, refers to the network index of the node corresponding to input $k$; $k(i,j)$ and $j(i,k)$ are used to switch between them.
+Similarly, $\sigma_j$ is the state of node $j$, and $s_k$ is the $k$-th input to $f_i$.]
 The number of input links $K^{in}_i$ to node $i$ is called its in-degree, and the number of output links $K^{out}_i$ from node $i$ is called its out-degree.
 The update function $f_i$ at each node $i$ is usually defined by a truth table, where the table for node $i$ has $2^{K^{in}_i}$ rows, one for each possible set of the states of the $K^{in}_i$ nodes that input to node $i$, and each input state row is followed by its resulting update output state for node $i$, thus forming a $2^{K^{in}_i}$ entry output column.
+Thus the $K_i^{in}$ input entries of the $2^{K^{in}_i}$ rows of the truth table represent all possible arguments of $f_i$ in Eq. \eqref{eq:definition}, and the output column gives the value that $f_i$ assumes for that set of its arguments.

-The stability of a large Boolean network is defined by considering the trajectories resulting from two close initial states, $\Sigma(t)$ and $\tilde{\Sigma}(t)$.
-To quantify their divergence, the Hamming distance of coding theory is used: $h(t) = \sum_{i=1}^N |\sigma_i(t) - \tilde{\sigma_i}(t)|$.
-If the network is stable, on average $h(t) \rightarrow 0$ as $t \rightarrow \infty$.
-In unstable networks, $h(t)$ quickly increases to $O(N)$, while a `critical' network is at the border separating stability and chaos.
+An important property of a given Boolean network is whether it is `ordered' or `disordered.'
+This property is defined in large networks by considering the trajectories resulting from two close initial states, $\Sigma(t)$ and $\tilde{\Sigma}(t)$.
+To quantify their divergence, the Hamming distance of coding theory is used: $h(t) = \sum_{i=1}^N |\sigma_i(t) - \tilde{\sigma_i}(t)|$, and the two initial conditions are `close' if $h(0) << N$.
+If the network is ordered, on average $h(t) \rightarrow 0$ as $t \rightarrow \infty$.
+In disordered networks, $h(t)$ quickly increases to $O(N)$, while a `critical' network is at the border separating the two regimes.
+(In this paper, we use the word `stable' to refer to ordered networks.)